Ultimate Guide to Bald Spots on the Head and Scalp

 Alopecia areata can occur anywhere of the head, body, or limbs.
 It often presents suddenly as small bald spots on the scalp.
 Each spot is typically the size of a quarter or smaller.
 This detracts from hair aesthetics and can cause a lot of psychological stress on the individual.

 Like other autoimmune disorders, there is no known single cause of alopecia areata.
 There is also no known cure for this type of patchy hair loss.
-However, there are some risk factors that increase its likelihood, including having a family history of hair loss or thinning hair, thyroid disease, or having another autoimmune disease.
+However, some risk factors increase its likelihood, including having a family history of hair loss or thinning hair, thyroid disease, or having another autoimmune disease.

 Some people regrow hair and have no further episodes of alopecia areata.
 However, others continue to develop bald spots with no new hair growth for many years.